Cat A, B, S and N cars: insurance write-off categories explained

 Cat S and Cat N cars in the classifieds may appeal to those seeking a bargain, but don’t buy before you know the full story

-The classified bargains you find online or in print publications can often have a catch, disclosed or not: Some are insurance write-offs.
-The insurance write-off taxonomy has been revised, replacing Cat C and Cat D classes with Cat S and Cat N. Cat S and N cars will be positioned towards the lower end of the pricing spectrum, just as Cat C and D cars were.
-It makes them awfully tempting, but they should be approached with the same high level of caution.
+The classified bargains you find online or in print publications can often have a catch, disclosed or not: some are insurance write-offs.
+Cat S and Cat N cars will be temptingly positioned towards the lower end of the pricing spectrum, but they should be approached with a high level of caution.

-Up until October 2017, vehicles written off by insurers in the aftermath of an accident were classed as Category A, Category B, Category C or Category D cars.
-The more lightly damaged ones that could legally find their way back to market were the Category C and Category D cars - usually shortened to Cat C and D.
+Vehicles written off by insurers in the aftermath of an accident are classed as Category A, Category B, Category S or Category N. The more lightly damaged examples that could legally find their way back onto the roads are Category S or Category N, a replacement for Category C and Category D following October 2017’s changes.

-Insurance companies write-off a car when the cost of repair exceeds the value of the car but in some cases the damage that renders a car a write-off can be safely repaired.
-These models are the Cat C and D models of the past and the Cat S and N cars under the new system.
-They regularly filter onto the second-hand market, repaired on a tighter budget by private owners or garages.
-Alternatively some are posted for sale still bearing the damage from the accident.
+Insurance companies write-off a car when the cost of repair exceeds the value of the car were it to be repaired, but in some cases the damage that renders a car a write-off can be safely fixed, allowing the car to return to the road – these cars are designated Cat S or Cat N under the new system.
+Such cars regularly filter onto the second-hand market, having been repaired on a tighter budget by private owners or garages.
+Alternatively, some are posted for sale still bearing the damage from the accident.
 In all cases, the bargain-hunting car buyer should proceed with care.